csebooks/relational-databases/content.en/part-five-system-architecture/_index.md

 The multidatabase system is aware of the fact that local transactions may run at the local sites, but it is not aware of what specific transactions are being executed, or of what data they may access.

 Ensuring the local autonomy of each database system requires that no changes be made to its software.
-A database system at one site thus is not able to commu- nicate directly with one at any other site to synchronize the execution of a global transaction active at several sites.
+A database system at one site thus is not able to communicate directly with one at any other site to synchronize the execution of a global transaction active at several sites.

-Since the multidatabase system has no control over the execution of local transactions, each local system must use a concurrency-control scheme (for exam- ple, two-phase locking or timestamping) to ensure that its schedule is serializable.
+Since the multidatabase system has no control over the execution of local transactions, each local system must use a concurrency-control scheme (for example, two-phase locking or timestamping) to ensure that its schedule is serializable.
 In addition, in case of locking, the local system must be able to guard against the possibility of local deadlocks.

-The guarantee of local serializability is not sufficient to ensure global serial- izability.
+The guarantee of local serializability is not sufficient to ensure global serializability.
 As an illustration, consider two global transactions _T_~1~ and _T_~2~, each of which accesses and updates two data items, _A_ and _B_, located at sites _S_~1~ and _S_~2~, respectively.
 Suppose that the local schedules are serializable.
 It is still possible to have a situation where, at site _S_~1~, _T_~2~ follows _T_~1~, whereas, at _S_~2~, _T_~1~ follows _T_~2~, resulting in a nonserializable global schedule.
 Indeed, even if there is no concur- rency among global transactions (that is, a global transaction is submitted only after the previous one commits or aborts), local serializability is not sufficient to ensure global serializability (see Practice Exercise 19.14).

 Depending on the implementation of the local database systems, a global transaction may not be able to control the precise locking behavior of its local subtransactions.
-Thus, even if all local database systems follow two-phase lock- ing, it may be possible only to ensure that each local transaction follows the rules of the protocol.
-For example, one local database system may commit its subtrans- action and release locks, while the subtransaction at another local system is still executing.
-If the local systems permit control of locking behavior and all systems follow two-phase locking, then the multidatabase system can ensure that global transactions lock in a two-phase manner and the lock points of conflicting transac- tions would then define their global serialization order.
+Thus, even if all local database systems follow two-phase locking, it may be possible only to ensure that each local transaction follows the rules of the protocol.
+For example, one local database system may commit its subtransaction and release locks, while the subtransaction at another local system is still executing.
+If the local systems permit control of locking behavior and all systems follow two-phase locking, then the multidatabase system can ensure that global transactions lock in a two-phase manner and the lock points of conflicting transactions would then define their global serialization order.
 If different local systems follow different concurrency-control mechanisms, however, this straightforward sort of global control does not work.

-There are many protocols for ensuring consistency despite concurrent execu- tion of global and local transactions in multidatabase systems.
+There are many protocols for ensuring consistency despite concurrent execution of global and local transactions in multidatabase systems.
 Some are based on imposing sufficient conditions to ensure global serializability.
 Others ensure only a form of consistency weaker than serializability, but achieve this consistency by less restrictive means.
 Section 26.6 describes approaches to consistency without serializability; other approaches are cited in the bibliographical notes.

 Early multidatabase systems restricted global transactions to be read only.
 They thus avoided the possibility of global transactions introducing inconsistency to the data, but were not sufficiently restrictive to ensure global serializability.
 It is indeed possible to get such global schedules and to develop a scheme to ensure global serializability, and we ask you to do both in Practice Exercise 19.15.